ramaakbar/pos-system/README.md

 cp .env.example .env
 ```

-- Create a database on your local mysql instance called `pos`.
+- Create a database on your local postgres instance called `pos`.
 - Then run the following commands:

 ```bash